 Ibogaine acts as a natural calming agent.
 It allows a person to stop taking opiates without having to endure weeks of unpleasant symptoms and months of cravings.

-Researcher Deborah Mash observed through clinical studies that an ibogaine treatment is 98 percent effective for opiate withdrawal.
+Researcher Deborah Mash observed through clinical studies that ibogaine treatment is 98 percent effective for opiate withdrawal.

 A Brief Explanation Of The Pharmacology Behind Ibogaine